Quito in 5 Days

 Museo de la Ciudad

-Market Exhibit
+Market Exhibition

-Market Exhibit
+Market Exhibition

 Parque la Alameda

 From here, we walk north east, through the Parque la Alameda with its rather marvellous sculpture depicting Simon Bolivar, who led the revolution against Spanish rule, riding into battle.
+The park also has a lake and an observatory.

 Parque la Alameda